 The first considered scenario is non-i.i.d with equal number of users.
-The models are first trained with a total number of users of 15, where 5 users are served by each MVNO.
-In order to evaluate the robustness of the models in the case of changing users' requirements, we varied the underlying distributions of the users for each MVNO.
+The models are trained with a total of 15 users, where 5 users are served by each MVNO.
+To evaluate the robustness of the models in the case of changing users' requirements, we varied the underlying distributions of the users for each MVNO.
 The probabilities of URLLC users in the trained models are $25\%$, $50\%$, and $75\%$, for the first, second, and third MVNO, respectively.

 In a first experiment, we changed the URLLC probabilities in test phase to $75\%$, $25\%$ ,$50\%$ for the first, second and third MVNOs, respectively.
 In a second experiment, we changed these probabilities to $50\%$, $75\%$, $25\%$.
-Fig.\ref{fig:unvalid_exp_1} shows the cumulative number of times where users' SLA requirements were not satisfied by the local models of the MVNOs and by the global model, while observing the same environments for a total of 20000 observations.
-We noticed that, overall, the global model's actions are less prone to violate the SLA requirements for both eMBB and URLLC users compared to the individually trained models.
+Fig. \ref{fig:unvalid_exp_1} shows the cumulative number of times where users' SLA requirements were not satisfied by the local models of the MVNOs and by the global model, while observing the same environments for a total of 20000 observations.
+We noticed that, overall, the global model's actions are less prone to violate the SLA requirements for eMBB and URLLC users compared to the individually trained models.
 Additionally, as we attributed larger weights to the URLLC users, the global model prioritizes this type of users and is less likely to violate their required delay.